-In Theorem~\ref{thm:spt}, only two systems $\sysp$ and $\sysc$ are involved in the standard feedback loop.
-This does not fully reveal the advantage of the system singular angle in terms of the cascaded property presented in Proposition~\ref{prop:productPC}.
-To this end, in the next subsection, we apply Theorem~\ref{thm:spt} to a commonly-seen cyclic feedback system.
+In Theorem~\ref{thm:spt}, only two open-loop systems are involved in the feedback loop.
+This does not fully reveal the advantage of the system singular angle in terms of the cascaded property in Proposition~\ref{prop:productPC}.
+To this end, we apply Theorem~\ref{thm:spt} to commonly-seen cyclic systems.